 RDA WG members should commit their time and effort to making the WG successful, and should carry out the WG “action plan” within their home organization, institution, or group to the best of their abilities.
 Each recognized RDA WG should include adopters for the stated outcomes and deliverables, and members who can make substantial impact through efforts within their home organization, institution, or group.
 RDA working group constituencies should be international and multi-sector.

 With approval of a Case Statement by the RDA Council, a recognized RDA Working Group is formed.
-The RDA Secretariat and TAB will work closely with the WG during its operation to facilitate progress and communications and to coordinate with other WGs and RDA bodies.
+The RDA Secretariat and Technical Advisory Board (TAB) will work closely with the WG during its operation to facilitate progress and communications and to coordinate with other WGs and RDA bodies.
+Download a copy of the Case Statement template: DOI 10.15497/RDA00084.

 WGs are expected to operate transparently and utilize the RDA website and online interaction channels to;